SuperPowerPlumber/pi.js/README.md

 ```js
 pijs.chat.setOnMsg(Function func);
 ```
 Sets an event listener that executes each time anyone sends a chat message.
-Also returns the index of the event created using `setOnMsg`.\
+Also returns the index of the event created using `setOnMsg`.
+#### Removing a chat listener
 ```js
 pijs.chat.clearOnMsg(eventIndex);
 ```